-Every InstruTech module is calibrated prior to shipment using Nitrogen.
-However, you can adjust the zero and span using the menu and the associated softkeys, as described above.
-Zero and span settings affect the displayed value and the output signals.
-Care should be exercised when using gases other than nitrogen N_2 - See Appendix A for more information.
+All InstruTech gauges are calibrated prior to shipment using Nitrogen.
+However, you can calibrate the VGC-301 against your own standards, using the zero and span settings, as described above.
+Zero and span affect the displayed pressure values and the output signals.
+Care should be exercised when using gases other than nitrogen $N_2$ - See Appendix B for more information.